molecuel/mongolastic/README.md

 - Render a specific mapping for document types
 - Sync function
 - Sync function as much more performant bulk operation
+- Registration of save handlers per model.
+These are needed to execute advanced save handling functionality after the document has been saved to the mongodb

 By the way... mongolastic is a core component of the upcoming molecuel CMS. [https://github.com/molecuel](https://github.com/molecuel)